-At Fitterfly, our expert team of physiotherapists help with personalised exercise plans to lose weight and improve insulin sensitivity for better blood sugar control.
+At Fitterfly, our expert team of physiotherapists helps with personalized exercise plans to lose weight and improve insulin sensitivity for better blood sugar control.
 A detailed physical analysis is done to understand and assess your body and determine what kinds of exercises will be beneficial for you.
 Regular follow-ups are also done to understand how you are fairing.
-Apart from leading a healthy life, strengthening muscles and improving insulin resistance, the exercises are also designed to bring down your BMI within the healthy range of 23 or less.
+Apart from leading a healthy life, strengthening muscles, and improving insulin resistance, the exercises are also designed to bring down your BMI within the healthy range of 23 or less.

 Shunning the vices: Smoking, alcohol, irregular sleeping patterns are the culprits that can make your blood sugar readings go haywire and increase complications of diabetes.
 Taking care of these can help you get your blood sugars within the normal range again.

-Behaviour change: If you have reached till this point of the article then you might have realised that there needs some dedicated efforts from your end to keep your numbers in control.
+Behavior change: If you have reached this point of the article then you might have realized that there need some dedicated efforts from your end to keep your numbers in control.
 Our programs focus more on helping one develop healthy habits and make them a part of their lifestyle.
-The amount of personalisation and handholding done by experts help one to slowly and steadily get into the habit of eating healthy, doing exercises, managing sleep troubles, calming the mind in stressful situations all of which has a positive impact on one’s blood sugar levels.
+The amount of personalization and handholding are done by experts help one to slowly and steadily get into the habit of eating healthy, doing exercises, managing sleep troubles, calming the mind in stressful situations all of which have a positive impact on one’s blood sugar levels.

 Attaining these health goals will help one take control of blood sugars and you step into the realm of diabetes remission for the better.
 But one should also keep in mind that remission doesn’t mean a cure for diabetes.
 You will still need to follow the basics of a healthy lifestyle that you developed to achieve diabetes remission.

-With Diabefly Reverse, a team of specialists, including – a nutritionist, a certified physiotherapist and a clinical psychologist, help to achieve individual health goals with tailor-made plans according to one’s needs.
-To know more about how Diabefly Reverse and how it can help you smartly take control of your diabetes, visit our website www.fitterfly.com or speak to one of our counsellors on 022-489-69984.
+With Diabefly Reverse, a team of specialists, including – a nutritionist, a certified physiotherapist, and a clinical psychologist, help to achieve individual health goals with tailor-made plans according to one’s needs.
+To know more about how Diabefly Reverse and how it can help you smartly take control of your diabetes, visit our website www.fitterfly.com or speak to one of our counselors on 022 48971077.